varigit/meta-variscite-fslc/scripts/var_mk_yocto_sdcard/README.txt

   -h            Display help message
-  -s            Only show partition sizes to be written, without actually write them -a            Automatically set the rootfs partition size to fill the SD card
+  -s            Only show partition sizes to be written, without actually write them -a            Automatically set the rootfs partition size to fill the SD card -r            Select alternative rootfs for recovery images (default: build_x11/tmp/deploy/images/var-som-mx6/fsl-image-gui-var-som-mx6.*)

-If you don't use the '-a' option, a default rootfs size of 3700MiB will be used
+If you don't use the '-a' option, a default rootfs size of 3700MiB will be used The '-r' option allows you to create a bootable sdcard with an alternative image for the firmware to NAND or EMMC.
+Example: "-r tmp/deploy/images/var-som-mx6/fsl-image-qt5-var-som-mx6" -- selected the "Qt5 image with X11" recovery image

 Once the script is done, use the SD card to boot, and then to flash your internal storage/s either use the icons,